wheregmis/lumen-blocks/docsite/docs/docs-src/0.1/src/installation/index.md

 # Installation

-This guide will walk you through the process of installing and setting up Lumen Blocks in your Dioxus project.
+This guide will walk you through the process of installing and setting up Lumen Blocks (version `v0.1.0`) in your Dioxus project.

 ## Prerequisites